 This wartime dish is a meat-free version of shepherd's pie that's budget-friendly and easy to make.

-Woolton Pie, is a wartime vegetable dish named after Lord Woolton, England's Minister of Food during World War II.
+Woolton Pie, is a wartime vegetable dish named after Lord Woolton, England's Minister of Food during the Second World War.
 Due to the war, strict rations were placed on the public with meat being one of the scarcest of ingredients.
 With hopes of making the pie seem more appealing to the war-weary public, the chef at London's Savoy Hotel was employed to create the dish.
 Woolton pie was promoted as a way for housewives to feed their families by using leftover vegetables.

 The pie consists of four main ingredients, most importantly carrots (as they were plentiful, especially to those who lived on farms who often grew them for animal feed), potatoes, cauliflower and rutabaga (also known as swede).